vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^127]:

-    According to this system, defilement (mala) is not a distinct sub stance as accepted by dualist Saiva thinkers.
+    According to this system, defilement (mala) is not a distinct sub stance as accepted by dualist Śaiva thinkers.

 [^128]: